robertsdotpm/p2pd/docs/source/general/daemons.rst

 ..
 HINT::
     It's easy to use the Daemon class.
 Simply inherit from Daemon in a child class.
-Your clas should have a msg_cb function for incoming messages.
+Your class should have a msg_cb function for incoming messages.
     The class can store any state you need.

 async def add_listener(self, proto, route)